 Certain nutrients such as nitrogen, phosphorus, magnesium and potassium are all considered mobile nutrients, meaning they move freely within the plant to areas where nutrients are needed most.
 In the case of early blooming, this is the new growth and youngest leaves.
 If older growth appears to be stressed, the plant might not be getting enough nutrition to supply all its parts.
 Look for deficiency symptoms in the older leaves to determine if there is a shortage of mobile nutrients being supplied, and then look a little further to identify which mobile nutrient appears to be lacking.

 If you are seeing symptoms of stress on the new growth, it might be that plants are deficient in immobile nutrients, such as sulfur, calcium, iron and copper.
-During the early blooming stage, it is important plants get adequate amounts of all of these to promote continuous strength-building and structural growth, as well as prepare the soon-to-be transitioning plants for the flowering phase.
+During the early blooming stage, it is important plants get adequate amounts of all of these to promote continuous strength-building and structural growth, as well as prepare the soon-to-be transitioning plants for the flowering stage.

 Similar to the transplant period in early veg, tread lightly when altering your feed schedule for changing conditions, as plants tend to adjust best when changes are made gradually.
 The target EC level for late veg through early bloom should be between 1.3 and 1.6.
 The composition of these numbers should begin to shift steadily away from high levels of nitrogen to higher levels of phosphorus and potassium.